Sasikumarb5566/House_Sell_Buy/README.md

 # Real Estate Platform Readme

-This readme provides instructions for installiing and running the Waitlist Application.
+This readme provides instructions for installiing and running the Real Estate Platform.
 The application consists of both frontend and backend components and uses MongoDB as its database.
 You have a way to run the application by manually.

 ## Installation and Setup

 ### Manual Setup

-Follow these steps to manually set up the Waitlist Application:
+Follow these steps to manually set up the Real Estate Platform:

 1. Clone the repository: